tue-ees-5xwg0/assignments/README.md

 of such a notebook for `power-grid-model`.

 Each team member has to present part of the work duing the final day.

+# Learning materials

+See [Learning materials](./learning_materials/README.md) for a list of useful resources.